In Your Community > Central and South KCMO

 BikeWalkKC Programs and Activities

-Our BLAST program (Bike Lesson and Safety Training) teaches 5th graders the skills they need to bike safely and confidently to school or around their neighborhood.
-Since 2012 BLAST has served more than 5,000 kids at dozens of schools in the KCPS and Hickman Mills districts.
+Our four Local Spokes youth programs teach kids the skills they need to bike and walk safely and confidently to school or around their neighborhood.
+Since 2012, we have served nearly 20,000 kids at dozens of schools in the KCPS and Hickman Mills districts.
 Learn more.

 Safe Routes to School